Part II

 What you’ll learn

-• Map a business question to the right visual family — distribution, comparison, time, relationship, geography, or uncertainty
+- Route a business question to the right evidence family — distribution, comparison, time, relationship, geography, multivariate, uncertainty, or business bridge

-• Read confidence intervals and small multiples as descriptions of variation, not claims of causation
+- Read distributions, log transforms, and confidence intervals as descriptions of variation, not claims of causation

 Chapters in this part